kalpadas599/portfolio-kalpa-das/README.md

 This repository contains Kalpa Das' portfolio website with two user-facing modes:

 - Developer Mode: personal portfolio, skills, projects, and contact.
 - Freelancer Mode: service-focused page with pricing, work highlights, ratings, and quote form.

-The project is built with HTML, CSS, and JavaScript, and is optimized for desktop and mobile.

 ## New: Freelance Mode